 Once again, the Arboretum Foundation is partnering with UW Botanic Gardens and the Student Conservation Association (SCA) to organize a work service event at the Arboretum on Earth Day.
-We have instituted a number of safety policies this year due to Covid-19, including a 15 person work-site maximum, and reducing gathering points.
+Help restore the Arboretum by removing invasive ivy and weeding the plant collections!

 WHERE: Washington Park Arboretum, 2300 Arboretum Drive East, Seattle, WA 98112.
 Arrive at the Graham Visitors Center Parking Lot.